DALAI-FIN/dalai-fin.github.io/about_en.md

 ## WP5: Cognitive Basis for L2 Learning in Adulthood

-This work package investigates the cognitive mechanisms of adult language learning through experimental studies.
+Investigate the cognitive mechanisms of adult language learning through experimental studies.
 The findings contribute to the development of personalised AI‑based applications, including training for prosodic and phonological skills in Finnish.

 ### Members